henrylukito/db2/README.md

 `slime.health=100`

+Again if the property doesn't yet exist, it will be created.

 Add multiple properties:

 `slime.health=100,element='water'`

-Note the property values are `eval`ed, that's why string values need quotes.
+Note the property values are `eval`ed, that's why string values need to be quoted.

 You can combine adding collections and properties: